 From Obere Stafelalp the trail drops to and cross the floor of the Zmutt Valley at the site of a Grande Dixence hydroelectric facility.
 Settling ponds and a few buildings placed amid the gravelly terrain left by the receding Zmutt Glacier are unfortunate eyesores along an otherwise scenic hike.

 Beyond the hydro facility the path join with the Schonbielhutte (Schonbiel Hut) trail on the north side of the Zmutt valley.
-The trail now ascends switchbacks beside a photogenic waterfall and then travels beside and along the top of the Zmutt Glacier’s lateral moraine.
+The trail now ascends switchbacks beside a photogenic waterfall and then travels beside and along the top of the Zmutt Glacier’s northern lateral moraine.
 This delightful portion of the walk enjoys magnificent views of the Matterhorn’s north face along with the panorama of peaks and glaciers ringing the head of the Zmutt valley.

 A steep climb leads to Schonbielhutte, sitting atop a small, grassy plateau with breathtaking views of the Matterhorn’s north and west faces and Dent d’Herens.
 To the west the Tiefmatten, Stockji and Schonbiel glaciers tumble down the cirque ringing the head of the valley, combining to form the Zmutt Glacier, a massive river of ice flowing along the valley floor.